1

 What are CRM operations?

 CRM operations involve managing and optimizing customer relationship management systems to improve customer engagement, retention, and sales.
-This includes tasks such as data entry, process automation, reporting, and ensuring the CRM software is effectively used by teams.
+This includes tasks such as data entry, process automation, reporting, and ensuring the CRM software is effectively used by sales and marketing teams.
 Strong technical skills and familiarity with CRM tools like Salesforce or HubSpot are often required for this role.

 What is the difference between Crm Operations vs Customer Support Specialist?